futufeld/brainfunc/README.md

                                   --    String and evaluates to IO ()
 ```

-V value that lies outside of the context of the `do` block can be placed inside the context by applying the `pure` function to it.
+To print values that are not of type `String`, the `show` function (type: `a -> String`) can be used.
+A value that lies outside of the context of the `do` block can be placed inside the context by applying the `pure` function to it.
 The appropriate context is determined from the usage of the expression in which `pure` appears.
 For example:

 ```
 main :: IO ()